Modeling collective behaviors: A moment-based approach: Representing multi-agent systems by moments

 \subsection{Modeling multi-agent systems with interactions}

 In multi-agent systems, besides a spatial vector field, the interactions between each pair of individuals often play an essential role in its collective behavior \cite{altafini2015predictable, yang2015shaping}.
-To account for this in the model, consider nonlinear interactions governed by the dynamics
+To account for this in the model, consider agents governed by the dynamics